lachlan-ibm/ibmvia_autoconf/examples/federation_demo/README.md

 each provider to generate a metadata document for the SAML2.0 endpoints, which is then used in a subsequent configuration step.

+## Setup and prerequisites

 Kubernetes environment
 ----------------------

 To deploy the required containers we will be using a kubernetes distribution called microk8s.
 However any Kubernetes or OpenShift environment will work.

 The configuration containers required elevated permissions in order to run.